Hi there, fellow quilters! This is my story.

 I drive a Bernina, and I love her to pieces.
 I can’t say how many thousands of miles I’ve put on Bernina in the 24 years since she came into my life, but it has to be a LOT of miles because I’ve made a LOT of quilts over the years.
 Did I mention that I love to quilt?

-Sewing is a family thing for me, and there’s a lot to love about family!
+Sewing is a family thing for me, and there’s a lot to love about my family!
 When I sew I think about my Mom, who patiently taught this left-handed daughter to sew, and who lovingly ripped out my stitching when I made mistakes so that I wouldn’t get discouraged.
 If it weren’t for Mom, I would not have learned to love to quilt.
-And I love that Susan and I design quilts together, because this gives us another reason to have some extra “sister time”.
+And I think about my Grandma, who encouraged me by her example of continuously learning new techniques, and my Grandpa, who believed in having the best tools available for the job at hand.
+And I love that Susan and I design quilts together, because this gives us yet another reason to have some extra “sister time”.

 I’m also a quilt pattern designer, and I love it.
 I’m not an artist; I’m an engineer by training.
 I never would have thought that I could be a quilt pattern designer, but here I am!
-When Susan and I began designing our quilts, we chose traditional pieced quilt blocks to go along with the theme of our designs, and then I drafted the block to the size that we need.
+When Susan and I began designing our quilts, we chose traditional pieced quilt blocks to go along with the theme of our patterns, and then I drafted the block to the size that we decided to use.
 I incorporate the quick piecing techniques that I’ve learned over the years into the instructions that I write for making each block pattern.

 I soon discovered that I can draw simple shapes using graph paper, a ruler, and a circle template.
 Now that is pretty amazing, isn’t it!
 (You’ll recall that I do not claim to be an artist.)
 My first effort at designing an original foundation paper piecing pattern resulted in the jeeps that we used in our “Down Under” quilt pattern: